ahmetmithat/buggyamb/Docs/linux_installation_instructions.md

 ![Linux BuggyAmb Nginx status](Images/linux_nginx_status.png)

-> If it is not started you can try <code>sudo systemctl start nginx</code> or <code>sudo service nginx start</code>.
+> If it is not started you can try ```sudo systemctl start nginx``` or ```sudo service nginx start```.
 If you are still having trouble installing and running Nginx, please visit the official Nginx installation page: https://www.nginx.com/resources/wiki/start/topics/tutorials/install/

 ```
 server {